Share

 On the other hand, if you are not eligible for the CGT discount, the same scenario above would require you to report the entire $500 profit you made from selling your shares.
 This increases your total taxable income and your tax liability.

-NB: The two examples above provide a simple theoretical illustration of the impact of the CGT discount on your tax payable, all other things held constant.
-In reality, having capital gains eligible for the discount may affect other variables (e.g. your tax bracket, Medicare levy & surcharge, HECS-HELP repayment, etc), or may be affected by other variables (e.g. applying carried-over capital losses) which may make your tax calculation more complex than illustrated above.
+Please note that the two examples above provide a simple theoretical illustration of the impact of the CGT discount on your tax payable, all other things held constant.
+In reality, having capital gains eligible for the discount may affect other variables (e.g. your tax bracket, Medicare levy & surcharge, HECS-HELP repayment, etc), or may be affected by other variables (e.g. applying carried-over capital losses), which may make your tax calculation more complex than illustrated above.

 What events trigger CGT on shares?

-While the previous sections mainly covered how capital gains tax works in the event of selling shares, there are actually other events that could trigger capital gains tax liability when they happen.
+While the previous sections mainly cover how capital gains tax works in the event of selling shares, there are actually other events that could trigger capital gains tax liability when they happen.

 These include: